Alwine Schroedter

-Alwine Schroedter or Schrödter, née Heuser (13 February 1820, Gummersbach – 12 April 1892, Karlsruhe), was a German painter and illustrator; associated with the Düsseldorfer Malerschule.
+Alwine Schroedter or Schrödter, née Heuser (13 February 1820 – 12 April 1892), was a German painter and illustrator; associated with the Düsseldorfer Malerschule.

 Life and work

-She was the last of six children born to the paint and wine merchant, Heinrich Daniel Theodor Heuser (1767–1848), and his wife, Katharina Luisa née Jügel (1776–1841).
+She was born in Gummersbach as the last of six children born to the paint and wine merchant, Heinrich Daniel Theodor Heuser (1767–1848), and his wife, Katharina Luisa née Jügel (1776–1841).
 Her grandfather, Johann Peter Heuser, was the founder of a large trading company.
 Her aunt, the artist Henriette Jügel, taught her how to paint and draw.
 Her sisters, Louise and Adeline, also became artists.
 Another sister, Ida (1817–1880), married the painter Karl Friedrich Lessing in 1841.
 At the age of seventeen, Alwine went to join Adeline in Frankfurt am Main, where she was helping their widower uncle, the publisher and bookseller, Carl Christian Jügel, raise his two sons.